fyngyrz/pyex/README.md

 dq = ''.join(['127','.','0','.','0','.','1']).testDottedQuad()
 ```

-Basically, you can use these extended methods on strings, functions, and
+Syntactically speaking, you can use these extended methods on strings,
+functions that return strings, and variables that contain strings as if
-variables as if it was an actual member of the string class.
+the methods are actual members of the string class.

 The process is simple.
 First, you write a .pyex file that contains your
 Python, plus this extended syntax.
 Then you run it through pyex.py.